hugCarvalho/wordScrambler/README.md

 #### Main limitations so far

 - Optimized for Chrome and Firefox only
-- Desktop version not optimized yet (not responsive)
+- Not responsive
-- data is retrieved locally from a test file with a relatively small amount of words -
+- Data is retrieved locally from a test file with a relatively small amount of words